act-rules/act-rules.github.io/_rules/form-control-label-descriptive-cc0f0a.md

 ## Assumptions

-This rule assumes that the [label](https://www.w3.org/TR/WCAG21/#dfn-labels) is intended for sighted users, and that hiding a visible label from assistive technologies, is a failure of [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value), but not of [Success Criterion 2.4.6 Headings and Labels](https://www.w3.org/TR/WCAG21/#headings-and-labels).
+- This rule assumes that the [label](https://www.w3.org/TR/WCAG21/#dfn-labels) is intended for sighted users, and that hiding a visible label from assistive technologies, is a failure of [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value), but not of [Success Criterion 2.4.6 Headings and Labels](https://www.w3.org/TR/WCAG21/#headings-and-labels).
+- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

 ## Accessibility Support